 How Much Does the Average 401(k) Have at Retirement?

-Vanguard’s report, “How America Saves 2024,” states that as of 2023, the median 401(k) amount for individuals 65 and older was $88,488 while the average 401(k) value was $272,588.
+Vanguard’s publication, “How America Saves 2024,” indicates that by 2023, the median 401(k) balance for those aged 65 and above was $88,488, whereas the average 401(k) amount was $272,588.

 Can I Work Part-Time and Still Receive Social Security Benefits?